htcondor/htcondor/docs/man-pages/condor_transform_ads.rst

 **condor_transform_ads** [**-help [rules]** ]

-**condor_transform_ads** **-rules** *rules-file*
+**condor_transform_ads** [**-rules** *rules-file*]
+[**-jobtransforms** *name-list*]
 [**-in[:<form>]  ** *infile*] [**-out[:<form>[,
 nosort]]  ** *outfile*] [*<key>=<value>* ] [**-long** ] [**-json** ]
 [**-xml** ] [**-verbose** ] [**-terse** ] [**-debug** ]
 [**-unit-test** ] [**-testing** ] [**-convertoldroutes** ] [*infile1
 ...infileN* ]

-Note that exactly one rules file, and at least one input file, must be specified.
+Note that one or more transforms must be specified in the form of a rules file or a ``JOB_TRANSFORM_`` name and at least one input file must be specified.
+Transforms will be applied in the order they are given on the command line.
+If a rules file has a TRANSFORM statement with arguments it must be the last rules file.
 If no output file is specified, output will be written to ``stdout``.

 Description
 -----------

-*condor_transform_ads* reads ClassAds from a set of input files, transforms them according to rules defined in a rules file, and outputs the resulting transformed ClassAds.
+*condor_transform_ads* reads ClassAds from a set of input files, transforms them according to rules defined in a rules files or read from configuration, and outputs the resulting transformed ClassAds.

 See the :ref:`classads/transforms:Classad Transforms` section for a description of the transform language.